livvie1988/OliviaSkinner/Report-a-bug.md

 ## Troubleshooting

+- Make sure that you are using the new YouTube Material layout.
+If you aren't then enable it and try again https://www.youtube.com/new

+ - This extension is built just for the new layout, it will not work with the classic layout.

 - Make sure that you are using the most recent Iridium version.
 If you aren't then update it, restart the browser and see if the problem has already been fixed.

   - Quite often problems have already been fixed in a recent version that your browser hasn't had the time to updated Iridium yet.
 To check which version is the latest visit the latest release tracker located here: https://github.com/ParticleCore/Iridium/releases/latest or the respective branch (alpha/beta) if you are using a development version.